 Tuesday – can’t pick one scene.
 First, at Jack’s birthday do at the Rovers, he and Molly discuss the situation with Kevin being her baby’s biological father.
 I had chills going up my spine as Jack told Molly about real life, about mistakes, about love and behaviour.

 Then there was another.
 Jack leaving his party early.
-Looking around the bar as is for the first time, or last time.
+Looking around the bar as if for the first time, or last time.
 Then Ken’s raising a glass in farewell to him.
 Well, I lost it then.
 The tears flowed for I knew what was going to come next.
-Then outside, the Street at night, from Jack’s viewpoint, as he looks at every inch of it from end to end.
-Then he went home.

-He sits back in his chair and listens to “When autumn leaves start to fall” on the turntable Tyrone gave him for his birthday.
+He puts a record on the turntable Tyrone gave him for his birthday.
+He sits back in his chair and listens to “When autumn leaves start to fall”

 I have never seen a scene like this in Coronation Street, where we see something in the mind’s eye of a character.
 And a spirit returning.
 Both are done in American soaps often.
 I’m glad this time Coronation Street did it.
 Then a photo montage of Jack and Vera right in the middle of the episode.
 Unusual for Corrie and just lovely.
 Thank you, writers.

 And then back to Jack, still in his chair, but he had caught the bus with Vera.
 Tyrone, Molly and Connie return to the house, see him in his chair.
 And Connie realizes he’s dead.
 She bursts into sobs, then calls an ambulance.
 Molly makes herself scarce.
 Tyrone, beside Jack, takes his hand and says “Goodnight Dad.”
 Indeed, goodnight Jack.
 You are missed.